SEL-Columbia/osm-devops-legacy/cgimap_analysis/MAP_PERFORMANCE.md

 ### Map API

-The openstreetmap 0.6 api the [map request](http://wiki.openstreetmap.org/wiki/API_v0.6#Retrieving_map_data_by_bounding_box:_GET_.2Fapi.2F0.6.2Fmap) allows users to retrieve all osm data within a bounding box.
+The openstreetmap 0.6 api [map request](http://wiki.openstreetmap.org/wiki/API_v0.6#Retrieving_map_data_by_bounding_box:_GET_.2Fapi.2F0.6.2Fmap) allows users to retrieve all osm data within a bounding box.
+This request is made by openstreetmap clients and its performance is important for a responsive system.

-The performance of this often called request is important.

 The ruby based implementation included in the [openstreetmap-website](github.com/openstreetmap/openstreetmap-website) source performs poorly in terms of runtime and memory.
 Frequent/large requests handled by the ruby implementation will bring an osm server down.